 This document is the final element in the SEA process, and is known as the SEA Statement.
+It includes information from both SEA's.
+Further updates will also be made to this document as the other remaining LTP3 strategies are developed and published.

 It contains the following information:

-- How environmental considerations have been incorporated into LTP3. - How the Environmental Report has been taken into account. - How consultation responses have been taken into account in finalising LTP3. - The reason for choosing LTP3 as adopted, in light of other reasonable alternatives. - The measures to monitor the significant environmental effects of LTP3.
+- How environmental considerations have been incorporated into LTP3 and its daughter documents. - How the Environmental Report has been taken into account. - How consultation responses have been taken into account in finalising LTP3 and its daughter documents. - The reason for choosing LTP3 and its daughter documents as adopted, in light of other reasonable alternatives. - The measures to monitor the significant environmental effects of LTP3.

-For the Wiltshire Council LTP3, the SEA process revealed no significant adverse environmental effects.
-However the assessment did identify some areas of uncertainty in forecasting the likely environmental effects of LTP3's implementation.
+On both occasions the SEA process revealed no significant adverse environmental effects.
+However, the assessment did identify some areas of uncertainty and potential minor negative impacts in forecasting the likely environmental effects of LTP3 and its daughter documents implementation.

-As the SEA identified no significant adverse environmental effects of implementing LTP3, the SEA process was widened to examine how the plan could influence some of the less significant issues that were identified.
+As the SEA identified no significant adverse environmental effects of implementing LTP3 and its daughter documents, the SEA process was widened to examine how the plan could influence some of the less significant issues that were identified.
 This included measures to avoid and mitigate minor negative effects, as well as measures to enhance some of the positive effects.